 Seagrass meadows are very efficient nitrogen strippers, removing chemical elements that cause harmful algae blooms that have negative influence on human and animal health.

 Seagrass can reduce the indirect effect of coastal erosion, through their capacity to stabilise and maintain sediments on the seabed.
 They also improve water clarity and quality by capturing organic material, sediments and nutrients that flow in the water through the meadows.

 Since the 1930’s, up to 90% of Zostera marina seagrass beds have been lost, largely through physical disturbance, pollution and disease.

 When seagrass meadows are damaged or degraded, they capture less carbon and release significant amounts of greenhouse gases, carbon dioxide, methane and nitrous oxide that might have been stored for thousands of years.

 The threats to seagrass

 - Annual decline – The International Union for the Conservation of Nature (IUCN) estimated in 2014 that seagrasses are declining by 7% a year globally.
 This estimate makes it the fastest disappearing habitat on the planet.
-In the UK alone, we are losing around 500 hectares of seagrass meadows every year.

 - Human impact – The biggest issues facing seagrass habitats come from human impacts, due to physical disturbances, such as boats anchoring and destructive fishing activity, as well as degradation of water quality due to sewage and agricultural run-off.